UCLL-PR2/exercises/03-iterators&comprehension/2-iterators/01-basic_exercises/explanation.md

 Output: [1, 8, 27, 64, 125]
 ```

-9. Write a Python function **merge_lists** that takes two lists as arguments and returns a new list that contains the elements of the first list followed by the elements of the second list, using the map and zip functions.
+9. Write a Python function **merge_lists** that takes two lists as arguments and returns a new list that contains the elements of the first list followed by the elements of the second list, using the zip function.

 ```python
 Example: